 Building Control Service

-Replacement windows & doors
+Replacement windows and doors

 Since April 2002, all replacement glazing has come within the scope of the Building Reguations.
 That means anyone who installs replacement windows or doors has to comply with strict new thermal performance standards.
 (Just replacing glass is exempt).